ZairaMalik382/my_first_repo/README.md

 This is my first GitHub repository.

 I created it using Git Bash for my assignment.

 This is my first IDS assignment.

+yay!